bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/syllabus.md

 ### Work and Grading Policy

-- __Quizzes: 10%__ There will be 3-5 quizzes in the first half of the semester.
+- __Quizzes: 10%__ There will be 5 quizzes in the first half of the semester.
 Expect them to be short and focused on the specific topic discussed that week.  _They will be released in Canvas_ and you'll take them remotely from your room.
 They are self-graded.
 They are all weighed equally (although the number of questions in each will be different).

-- __Assignments: 40%__ There will be a total of 8-12 assignments
+- __Assignments: 40%__ There will be 8-12 assignments
   throughout the semester, roughly one per week.
 The assignments consist of new problems, for which you'll have to come up with efficient solutions. _They will be released in Gradescope._

 - __Exams: 50%__ There will be 3 in-class exams: the first one in in week 6, the second one in week 10 and the last one at the end of the semester (check Polaris for the final exam slot for this class).
   The exams are non-cumulative, to the extent that it's possible.
 All exams are weighed equally.
 The exams weigh 15%, 15% and 20%, respectively.

 - __Class engagement:__ This means attending class, working with your group in the lab, asking questions, engaging in discussions,